GL(2) Weyl Bound via a multiplicative character delta method: Preliminaries and Lemmas

 \subsection{Hecke cusp forms}

-For a Hecke cusp form $f$, the $L$-function associated to $f$ is defined by analytic continuation of the series given by If $f$ is holomorphic, $\la_f(n)$ satisfies the following bound by Deligne, for any positive integer $n$.
-When $f$ is primitive, $\la_f(n)$ is equal to the Hecke eigenvalues of $f$.
+For a Hecke cusp form $f$, the $L$-function associated to $f$ is defined by the analytic continuation of the series given by When $f$ is primitive, $\la_f(n)$ is equal to the Hecke eigenvalues of $f$.

+If $f$ is holomorphic, $\la_f(n)$ satisfies the following bound by Deligne, for any positive integer $n$.
 If $f$ is a Maass cusp form, a proof for a bound similar to (\ref{DeligneBound}) has not been established.
-But they satisfy "Ramanujan-Petersson on average" by Rankin-Selberg theory, i.e.
+However, $\la_f(n)$ do satisfy "Ramanujan-Petersson on average" by Rankin-Selberg theory, that is